 I arrived in the Philippines for my first visit to Manila just about two weeks ago after a flight from Boston to Toronto, Toronto to Seoul, and then Seoul to Manila.
 And all I can say is that I had no idea just how incredibly hot this country would be.
+Thank god when I was looking at Condominiums for rent in Manila BGC, I found one with air con!
 Here are some of my initial thoughts on my stay.

 Transportation Is Varied and Interesting